-The three prominent building blocks of cloud-based computing – IaaS, PaaS, and SaaS are adding convenience to businesses across the globe.
+The three prominent building blocks of cloud-based computing – IaaS, PaaS, and SaaS-add convenience to businesses across the globe.
 These cloud services can transform your digital experience while reducing the infrastructural costs in turn.
-Here is an overview of the three cloud services that ease the differentiation between Iaas vs PaaS vs SaaS.
+Here is an overview of the three cloud services before moving on with highlighting the differences between Iaas vs. PaaS vs. SaaS.

 Software as a Service (SaaS) – Consume

 SaaS is an acronym for Software as a Service, which offers cloud-based applications to the end-users.
 Here, the application is hosted by a provider, which, in turn, is available on a pay-as-you-go basis.

 One of the most relatable SaaS examples is Google Docs, which allows creating and sharing documents, or Dropbox that enables file sharing and download over the network.

 Digital businesses should adopt SaaS in cloud computing as it offers zero management, i.e., everything is taken care of by the vendor itself.
 And, sometimes, SaaS services could disrupt the market by developing an out-of-the-box solution, just like what Net Solutions did for SampleBoard.

 Rosslyn Tebbutt, an interior designer at SampleBoard, had the vision to create a SaaS application that could help draft visual design concepts.
 Using the agile software development method, we created a custom product relevant to the designer industry.
 For more in-depth insight, here is the case study.

 - Lower Costs: Using SaaS allows cost reduction with servers that are vendor-managed.
 Software as a service model offers flexible payment methods such as paying on an as-you-go basis (only paying for the services you use)/ It doesn’t require any hardware costs or maintenance costs.